corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 }
 ```

+### Connect the `MarsVoucherContract` to the `MarsVoucher` state

+After creating the contract class in a CorDapp, you must connect the contract to its correlating state.
+Add the `@BelongsToContract` annotation *in the state class* to establish the relationship between a state and a contract.
+Without this, your state does not know which contract is used to verify it.

+1. Open your `MarsVoucher` class.
+2. Insert the `@BelongsToContract` annotation with the `MarsVoucherContract` just before the definition of the `MarsVoucher` data class.

+Transactions involving the `MarsVoucher` state are now verified using the `MarsVoucherContract`.

 ### Add commands

-Commands indicate the transaction's intent — what type of actions performed by the state the contract can verify.
+[Commands](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.html#commands) are built into a transaction to indicate the transaction's intent.
+They control the type of actions performed to the state that the contract can verify.

+Each command is associated with a list of signers.
+The public keys listed in a contract's commands indicate the transaction's required signers.

+In the `MarsVoucherContract`, you need a command that issues the `MarsVoucher`.

 1. Add the `Commands : CommandData` interface declaration.